The University administration reserves the absolute discretion to determine appropriate

 - When a faculty member suspects a student of an academic

 violation, and before deciding on an academic penalty, the faculty member must inquire about the student's past academic violations and incorporate that information into the decision about appropriate actions.
-The faculty member should contact the Office of Student Conduct (for undergraduate students or those in special programs) or the Office of Graduate and Professional Education (for graduate students).
+The faculty member should contact the Office of Student Conduct (for undergraduate students or those in special programs) or the Graduate College (for graduate students).

-faculty member must choose one of the following:
+- After consulting with the appropriate office, the faculty member must choose one of the following methods of resolution:

 - Option A: The faculty member may require the student